 In order to fulfill the NYU Wagner experience requirement prior to enrollment, you must enter the program with at least two years of full-time, degree relevant professional experience.
 If you believe that your professional background meets this requirement, you can submit a PER Waiver Form to have your PER status reviewed.
 This form is located at the top right corner of this page.
 NYU Wagner staff will review your request and contact you directly (within twelve business days) to update you on the status of your PER.

 PLEASE NOTE: Students must submit PER Waiver Forms by the end of the second semester at NYU Wagner.
 Requests submitted after that may not be considered.
 PER Waiver Forms are reviewed every 2 weeks.
 Incomplete forms will substantially delay response time. [up]

 7. For international students: As an F1 student, can I obtain authorization to accept an off-campus paid position to fulfill PER?

-Because PER is a degree requirement at NYU Wagner, with Curricular Practical Training (CPT) an F-1 international student may accept a paid, off-campus PER position.
+Because PER is a degree requirement at NYU WAgner, with Curricular Practical Training (CPT) and F-1 international student may accept a paid, off-campus PER position.
 In order to qualify for CPT.
 It is recommended that students complete one full academic semester before accepting an internship or work experience role.
 CPT is typically done on a part-time (up to 20 hours per week) basis during a semester or on a full-time basis during the summer.

 Students may not begin CPT without prior authorization from the Office of Global Services (OGS).
 Retroactive authorization is not possible.

-A CPT-authorized position that fulfills the PER degree requirement (see #3 for procedures), will therefore fulfill a student’s CPT allowance.
-(Students who wish to pursue off-campus paid positions in addition to the PER may consider Optional Practical Training (OPT) in consultation with NYU’s OGS). [up]
+A CPT-authorized position that fulfills the PER degree requirement (see #3 for procedures), will therefore fulfill a student's CPT allowance.
+(Students who wish to pursue off-campus paid positions in addition to the PER may consider Optical Practical Training (OPT) in consultation with NYU's OGS). [up]